 Overall, both content types work together to propel your course creation business forward.
 Each offers a unique opportunity to showcase your expertise, connect with your audience, and make their buying decision easier.
 However, to know which type of content performs better, experiment to see what resonates.
 If one does better than the rest, replicate your success by doubling down on it.

 If you are ready to build your online school, we are here to help.
-Give Virtually a try with a 7-day free trial.
+Schedule a call to learn more about Virtually.

 Did you know that in addition this blog, Virtually also has a podcast?

 Reshaping Education is a podcast all about the future of learning.
 Guests include CEOs and founders of the most innovative education companies.
 Listen to Reshaping Education on Apple Podcasts, Spotify, or Stitcher.